mugen609/bigbox-native-res-setup/PerfectAspectRatio.md

 ### **OpenGL Only**

 This guide uses OpenGL for compatibility and simplicity.
-Vulkan + ReShade is possible but requires manual DLL deployment and Windows Registry editing; may also be unstable on some Windows 11 + AMD configurations (exactly GameMaze expected configuration...).
+Vulkan + ReShade is possible but requires manual DLL deployment and Windows Registry editing.
+It may also be unstable on some Windows 11 + AMD configurations (exactly GameMaze's expected configuration...).

 ---